esrc-official/ESRC-Android/README.md

                 // Handle error.
             }

             // The face is detected.
             // Through the “face” parameter of the onDetectedFace() callback method,
             // you can get the location of the face from the result object
-            // that ESRC Heart SDK has passed to the onDetectedFace().
+            // that ESRC SDK has passed to the onDetectedFace().
             …
         }